Reda-Ahlal/LinuxServerConfgProject/REDAME.md

 * sudo apt-get update
 * sudo apt-get upgrade

-Change the SSH port from 22 to 2200
+Change the SSH port from 22 to 2200 and PermitRootLogin from prohibit-password to no
 * Edit the /etc/ssh/sshd_config file: sudo nano /etc/ssh/sshd_config.
 * Change the port number from 22 to 2200.
+* Change PermitRootLogin from prohibit-password to no
 * Save and exit using CTRL+X and confirm with Y.
 * Restart SSH: sudo service ssh restart.

 Configure the Uncomplicated Firewall (UFW)
 Configure the default firewall for Ubuntu to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).